From SEO to social media, algorithms are often what determine who actually sees the content you publish and who doesn't.

 You can also engage with users on their posts to build relationships outside of your own content by leaving interesting and involved comments on content from potential customers, relevant influencers, and related businesses.

-Posting first on larger accounts that have plenty of followers can help get your comment (and thus your profile) more visibility too.
+Posting first on larger accounts that have a big following can help get your comment more visibility and get more Instagram followers for your profile.
 Think about accounts that your target audience is likely to follow, follow them, and join the conversation.

 When doing this, be genuine and add value.
 Don’t try to just look for opportunities to get in a public sales pitch or leave generic responses.
 For example, if they tell you to check out the link in their bio about their new product, actually click the link in their Instagram bio, check out their product, and leave a thoughtful comment.
 Show your brand’s personality and engage in a meaningful way.